-xxv) It is stated that the petitioner has not approached nodal agency or TSSPDCL for claiming energy injected into the grid after synchronization of the solar plant, before and after entering into open access agreement for availing banking facility but approached after issuance of Regulation No.1 of 2017 only that is after 25.03.2017, though the TSPP, 2015 which was in effective from 01.06.2015.
-The petitioner has not even approached the respondent earlier referring to the same government policy before 25.03.2017and afterwards requesting to issue credit of such energy which clearly depicts the intention of the petitioner to claim under the light of the Regulation No. 1 of 2017 which is not applicable to the said petitioner on retrospective basis.
+xxvi) It is stated that the petitioner has not approached nodal agency or TSSPDCL for claiming energy injected into the grid after synchronization of the solar plant, before and after entering into open access agreement for availing banking facility, but approached after issuance of Regulation No. 1 of 2017 only that is after 25.03.2017, though the TSPP, 2015 which was effective from 01.06.2015.
+The petitioner has not even approached this respondent earlier referring to the same government policy before 25.03.2017and afterwards requesting to issue credit of such energy which clearly depicts the intention of the petitioner to claim under the light of the Regulation No. 1 of 2017 which is not applicable to the said petitioner on retrospective basis.

-xxvi) It is stated as per the regulations framed by the Commission, banking facility can be availed as per the terms and conditions set within an agreement entered duly by both the parties and consideration of energy injected from the synchronization date to the open access agreement date as deemed banked energy in the absence of regulation cannot be entertained by the TSSPDCL.
+xxvii) Whereas as per the regulations framed by the Commission, banking facility can be availed as per the terms and conditions set within an agreement entered duly by both the parties and consideration of energy injected from the synchronization date to the open access agreement date as deemed banked energy in the absence of regulation cannot be entertained by the TSSPDCL.

-xxvii) Further, the DISCOM is not liable to pay for the energy injected from the date of synchronization to the date of open access agreement at any mutually agreed price without any orders or directions of the Commission, as DISCOM as an individual entity cannot do so, being a licensee is obligated only to supply power non-discrimatively and have to treat all the generators as one class of category of consumers and cannot be inclined as such to a particular group of generators.
+xxviii) Further, the DISCOM is not liable to pay for the energy injected from the date of synchronization to the date of open access agreement at any mutually agreed price without any orders or directions of the Commission, as DISCOM as an individual entity cannot do so, being a Licensee is obligated only to supply power non-discrimatively and have to treat all the generators as one class of category of consumers and cannot be inclined as such to a particular group of generators.

-- 20. The petitioner has filed its written submissions and reply to the additional submissions made by the respondents.
+- 21. The petitioner has filed its written submissions and reply to the additional submissions made by the respondents.
 The petitioner while reiterating the submissions made earlier has also stated as below. - a) The Commission in its order dated 18.4.2018 while amending the order in O. P. No. 21 and 22 of 2017 determining the cross subsidy surcharge and additional surcharge for the F.Y.
-2018-19 held that:- implementation of the Policy.
+2018-19 held that:-

+As per Para 8(b) of the AP Solar Power Policy, 2012 effective from 26.09.2012 (Solar Policy, 2012) for solar power projects located (SPP) within the state and selling power to third parties within the state, 100% exemption is provided on the CSS for seven years from the date of implementation of the Policy.
 As per Para 11 (g) of the Telangana Solar Power Policy, 2015 effective from 01.06.2015 (Solar Policy 2015) for solar power projects (SPP) located within the Telangana state and selling power to third parties within the state, 100% exemption is provided on the CSS as determined by TSERC for five years from the date of commissioning of the SPP.
 Also, as per para 7 of the Solar Policy, 2012 and Para 11 (e) of the Solar Policy, 2015, banking of 100% of energy shall be permitted for all captive and open access / scheduled consumers during all 12 months of the year.
 Based on the aforesaid the developers have entered into PPAs with third parties.
 The solar policies do not specifically mention about AS but to encourage the renewable energy projects established under the Solar Policy 2012 and Solar Policy 2015, AS shall not be levied on such SPPs commissioned during the operative period of the Solar Policy, 2012 and Solar Policy 2015."